 After saving up for a few months, I bought a used motor from a junkyard.
 It came out of a 2008 335i 6MT with 91,223 miles.
 The car was hit pretty hard on the driver’s side, so I’m not worried about flood damage or anything like that.
 It was also modified, so I’m hoping it was taken care of by an enthusiast.

 2017 Update: This 335is/550i clutch setup held up great for 22k hard miles!
 I have absolutely no complaints.
 In June I decided to upgrade to MMP Stage 3 turbos and chase 700whp.
 I knew this clutch setup wouldn’t hold, so I removed it and replaced it with a SPEC Stage 3+ unit.

-After adding my aggressive E85 flash last summer, the factory clutch started to slip.
-I decided it was time to upgrade so I could enjoy the car to it’s full potential this summer.
-From Spec to ACT, there are plenty of aftermarket options available.
+After turning up the boost on my stock turbos, the factory clutch started to slip.
+I decided it was time to upgrade so I could enjoy my 135i to it’s full potential.
+From SPEC to ACT, there are plenty of aftermarket options available.
 Then I found the 335is/550i clutch upgrade on ECSTuning, so I started to do some research.